How long should a noise assessment take?

 • Steve works on the press for three hours and then on a robotic welder five hours.
 If you measure the press and the welder separately you will get a noise reading for each.
 Then some maths magic can add the two exposures together, including their respective exposure times, and give you an eight hour daily average figure.

-In both, you don’t need to measure for eight hours to get a daily noise exposure figure, after a few minutes of measuring any longer is a waste of time really.
+In both, you don’t need to measure for eight hours to get a daily noise exposure figure.
+Once a reading has settled for a job, measuring for longer doesn’t change it.

 Number of noise meters makes a big difference.

-Back in the day, most noise assessments were done with one noise meter whereas now I am using up to eleven noise meters at once on a noise survey.
-That means I can gather the same data now in one hour which would have taken eleven hours to do in the past which can dramatically shorten the time on site needed for a noise assessment.
+Back when I started doing noise assessments, most noise assessments were done with one noise meter whereas now I am using up to fifteen noise meters at once.
+That means I can gather the same data now in one hour which would have taken two days to do in the past.

 Machines running times influence the noise assessment